Keywords and Subject Headings

 "education" OR "training" OR "school" OR "learning"

 You can also search using subject headings.
-Databases assign subject headings to articles to describe the concepts in an article and to try to take some of the guesswork out of the job of coming up with keywords.
+Subject headings are keywords assigned by the databases to describe the concepts in an article and to try to take some of the guesswork out of the job of coming up with keywords.
 Try searching with subject headings and see how your results differ from searching with just keywords.

 Still unsure about subject headings?
-Watch this video for another explanation.
+Watch this video for another explanation as well as tips on how to find them.

 Interested in text tutorials?
 Click the PDF links below: